plebbit/plebbit-js/README.md

   previousCid: string // each post is a linked list
   depth: number // 0 = post, 1 = top level reply, 2+ = nested reply
   ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments
-}
+  spoiler: boolean
+  flairs: string[] // arbitrary strings added by the author or mods to describe the author or comment }
 Post extends Comment /* (IPFS file) */ {
   postCid: undefined // post is same as comment but has no parent and some extra fields